jdossgollin/lab-guide/docs/open.md

 * The parameter file or definitions file, and if applicable initial conditions, that ran the simulation
 * Analysis code that generated plots for the paper

-Sometimes we use tools (e.g., the [Borg MOEA](http://borgmoea.org/){:target="_blank"}) that we are free to use but that we do not have a license to disseminate.
+Although our preference is to use fully open-source tools, we occasionally use tools that we have a license to use but to disseminate.
-Our preference is, in general, to use fully open-source tools, but compromise is sometimes required.
-In this case the exact version of the external software should be documented and instructions for how to install it identically should be made clear -- easier is better.
+In this case the exact version of the external software should be documented and instructions for how to install it identically should be made clear.

 ### Toolkit